Norway Rat

 Norway Rat Facts

-The Norway Rat, also known as the brown, house, wharf or sewer rat, is originally from Asia, but can be can now be found wherever people are.
+The Norway Rat, also known as the brown, house, wharf or sewer rat, is originally from Asia, but can now be found wherever people are.
 They reproduce all year long if indoors, but outside, they mate in the spring or fall.
-Most live from 5 months to a year and feed primarily on a diet of grains, meats, seeds, roaches, and fruit.
+Norway rats can live anywhere between five months to a year and feed primarily on a diet of grains, meats, seeds, roaches, and fruit.

 Norway Rat Damage

 Preferring more than just cheese, these rats will eat whatever foods you have lying around.
 Norway rats damage crops before and after harvesting.
 Structural issues may also occur from burrowing and gnawing, weakening interiors.
 Munching on electrical wires will cause short circuiting and malfunctioning in appliances.
-Rats can also transmit a variety of harmful diseases to humans and other animals.
-Some of these include: murine typhus, leptospirosis, trichinosis, salmonellosis, rat bite fever, and occasionally plague.
+Norway rats are vessels for fleas.
+Fleas can transmit a variety of harmful diseases to humans and other animals.
+Some of these include murine typhus, leptospirosis, trichinosis, salmonellosis, rat bite fever, and occasionally the bubonic plague.
 These diseases are often severe and range from flu-like symptoms to bleeding and discoloration.
-Fleas that are living in the fur of rats are the actual transmitters of these illnesses.
 If you experience any unusual symptoms within a few days of coming into contact with these rodents, seek medical attention to prevent progression of any sickness.

 Norway Rat Infestation

 Droppings can be found near shelters or feeding areas.
 Usually you’ll notice small tracks in dusty or muddy surfaces.
-You might also find urine odors in feeding areas, or smudge marks from oil rubbing off their bodies along the routes they travel.
-Gnaw marks are common around ledges, walls or on stored materials.
-Sounds of squeaking, clawing, or even fighting among rats in your walls, or beneath your floors can be a sure sign you have a Norway rat infestation.
+You might also smell urine in feeding areas, or smudge marks from oil rubbing off of their bodies along the routes they travel.
+Gnaw marks are common around ledges, walls, or on stored materials.
+Sounds of squeaking, clawing, or even fighting among Norway rats in your walls, or beneath your floors are sure signs you have a Norway rat infestation.

 Types of Norway Rats